-(1) The Office shall keep registers of patents, industrial designs, marks and geographical indications, and registers of applications for the above-mentioned rights.
-Registers shall be open to public inspection, unless otherwise provided by this Act.

-- (2) The date of the grant of a patent or the date of issuance of a decision on the registration of industrial design, mark or geographical indication shall be considered as the date of entry in the register. - (3) The Office shall deliver extracts from registers on request and against payment of a fee prescribed by the Act regulating administrative fees. - (4) An executive regulation issued by the Minister competent for the field of industrial property shall define, in greater detail, the contents of registers, the contents of requests for entry of alterations in registers, the procedure for entry of such alterations, the contents of extracts from registers and the procedure for deliverance of such extracts.
+- (l) The Office shall keep registers of patents, supplementary protection certificates, industrial designs, marks and geographical indications, and registers of applications for the above-mentioned rights.
+Registers shall be open to public inspection, unless otherwise provided by this Act. - (2) The date of the grant of a patent or a supplementary protection certificate, or the date of issuance of a decision on the registration of industrial design, mark or geographical indication shall be considered as the date of entry in the register. - (3) The Office shall deliver extracts from registers on request and against payment of a fee prescribed by the Act regulating administrative fees. - (4)An executive regulation issued by the Minister competent for the field of industrial property shall define, in greater detail, the contents of registers, the contents of requests for entry of alterations in registers, the procedure for entry of such alterations, the contents of extracts from registers and the procedure for deliverance of such extracts.

-Article 106 Contents of registers
+Article 106 Contentsof registers